study-camp/mlcamp-gitbook/python/learn-python.md

 * **Comments**: use \# for single-line comments
 * **Indentation**: Python uses indentation for blocks \(not braces\).
 Use tabs or spaces to indent.

+_Things to try:_

+1. _Remove indentation_
+2. Add comments on 1 line, many lines, end of line
+3. Print without parentheses

 ## [Variables And Types](http://learnpython.org/en/Variables_and_Types)

-* Python is not statically typed.
-You don't need to declare variables \(or their types\) before using them
+* **Python is dynamically typed \(not statically typed like Java\)**.
+You don't need to declare variables \(or their types\) before using them - rather the type of the variable is decided by run-time value assigned to it.
-* Python is object-oriented.
-Every variable is an object.
+* **Python is object-oriented.** Every variable is an object.

 **Numbers**